Szymon423/Weather-station/README.md

  * find appropriate display ✅
  * decide on controll hardware ✅
  * design PCB ✅
- * wait moths for manfacturing and delievery
+ * wait moths for manfacturing and delievery ✅
+ * assembly time
+ * error fixing
+ * do some coding
  * design enclousure (optional, I kinda like raw electronics)
- * do some coding
  * be happy

 ### General idea about design and working properties